daviromao/interscity/README.md

 $ ./scripts/development start
 ```

-Kong will be available through the `nginx-lb` instance on ports:
+Kong will be available through on the following ports:
 * `8000` - HTTP API Gateway
 * `8443` - HTTPS API Gateway
 * `8001` - Kong Admin API

-To stop the running containers of this template execute:
+To stop running containers of this template execute:

 ```shell
 $ ./scripts/development stop